BarbyKelly/quizproject/README.md

 # Estonia Quiz

 This quiz has been created for anyone who would like to test their knowledge of Estonia.
-Website also includes extra links if visitor is curious to find out more about Estonia.
+Website was also meant to include extra links if visitor was curious to find out more about Estonia.
+For now these links are part of the README file only.

 Link to the live site: https://barbykelly.github.io/Estonia-Quiz/